benc-uk/armview-web/README.md

 # Routes
 The following routes are supported:
 - `GET /` Show the simple home/index page
+- `GET /viewPortal` Integration page with fake form, for embedding in Azure portal
 - `GET /view?url=<template-url>` Render a template from the given URL (plain or URI encoded)
 - `GET /view/<template-url>` Render a template from the given URL, must be encoded
 - `POST /view` HTTP POST raw template as text or JSON